dropbox/dependency-guard/README.md

 ### `dependencyGuardBaseline`

-This task overwrites the dependencies in the `dependency-guard` directory in your module.
+This task overwrites the dependencies in the `dependencies` directory in your module.

 ## Baseline Files